rajumb0232/rajumb0232/README.md

-<h1>Hi 👋, this is Raju !</h1>
+ <p>Hi 👋, this is Raju !</p>

-**I'm a java developer from India. focussed on Web-Services and Microservices (Spring Boot).
-You can also find me exploring some frontend technologies like html, css, JavaScript.
+**I'm a java developer from India. focussed on Web-Services, Microservices and Spring Security .
+You can often find me exploring new projects under spring ecosystem.
 Take a look at my repositories - some of my best works are pinned here..**
 <!--
 - 🌱 I’m currently learning **** -->